 The cost of expanding access to acute medical care is one of the least understood aspects of health-care reform.
 As of January 1992, over twenty health-care reform proposals had been introduced before Congress, each with a different target population, scope of benefits, source of financing, and role for the public sector.
 Analysis of these plans has produced a wide range of cost estimates, and as the debate over health-care reform intensifies, attention is likely to focus on the costs of reform.
 The purpose of this Article is to provide a framework for evaluating the costs of various health-care reform proposals.

-Mendelson, Daniel N. and Arnold, Judith
+Daniel N. Mendelson & Judith Arnold,

-"Evaluating the Cost of Health-Care Reform Plans,"
+Evaluating the Cost of Health-Care Reform Plans,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol10/iss2/7
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol10/iss2/7